-Terms and conditions are important on a website because they provide a legal framework for user interaction, define the rights and responsibilities of both the website owner and users, protect intellectual property, and limit liability.
-They also set expectations for acceptable use and conduct, enhance trust, and ensure compliance with consumer protection laws, making relationships more transparent and reducing the risk of disputes.
+Terms and conditions are important on a website because they provide a clear legal framework for user interaction, define the specific rights and responsibilities of both the website owner and users, protect intellectual property and proprietary content, and help limit liability in case of disputes.
+They also set expectations for acceptable use and conduct, enhance user trust through transparency, and ensure compliance with consumer protection and data laws, making relationships more predictable and reducing the risk of misunderstandings or legal conflicts.

 Establishes a legal framework: